-Crazy in Love!
-A Detailed Timeline of Beyoncé and Jay Z’s Relationship
+Beyoncé and JAY-Z's Relationship: A Detailed Timeline

 “Crazy in Love,” indeed!

-Throughout their nearly 15-year relationship, Beyoncé, 35, and Jay Z, 47, have seen it all.
+Throughout their nearly 15-year relationship, Beyoncé, 36, and JAY-Z, 48, have seen it all.
 From elevator incidents and infidelity rumors to smash collaborations and adventures in parenting, the fiercely private pair continue to claim the throne of music’s First Family.

 Below, a detailed timeline of Bey and Jay’s life together, from “’03 Bonnie and Clyde” to Lemonade.